University Catalogues

 Winter Course Overload Policy

-Undergraduate students may only register for, and take one, Bentley course during the winter session period in December/January.
+Undergraduate students may only register for, and take, one Bentley course during the winter session period in December/January.
 Due to the compressed workload inherent in these intensive courses, students are strongly discouraged from taking additional courses outside of Bentley during the winter break.

 Course Prerequisites